-On the flipside, many freelance trainers fall into the trap of believing that they have to discount their services to secure bookings.
+On the flip side, many freelance trainers fall into the trap of believing that they have to discount their services to secure bookings.
 In my experience, while this can be an effective short-term strategy, most of us should avoid using a long-term business model built around discounting like the plague.

-One of the major downsides of discounting is that it encourages the attentions of people who are shopping on price alone.
+One of the major downsides of discounting is that it encourages the attention of people who are shopping on price alone.
 These clients tend to be fickle.
 Do you really want to work with someone who is motivated by the cheapest deal, regardless of quality?
 Or clients who may switch to a cheaper trainer at any given moment?

 You’ve worked hard to become a trainer and deserve to have confidence in the quality of the training you deliver without haggling over your fees.
 Discounting invites comparisons with your competitors, with clients booking the company who comes in cheapest locally.

 Also, there is a danger that, if you offer discounts regularly, people will come to resist paying full price because they know a discount is probably imminent.
-This can quickly begin to eat into your profits, and make you work longer hours for less pay, which is surely no-one’s intention when they go self-employed.
+This can quickly begin to eat into your profits and make you work longer hours for less pay, which is surely no one’s intention when they go self-employed.

 Using discounting to your advantage